PADC Defiant: Design

 The two-seat tandem Defiant prototype (registered as RP-X239) was an exceptional technical arrangement of various systems and parts taken from different types of aircraft in the PAF inventory.
 The landing gears, flight controls and flaps motor were taken from the Beechcraft T-34 Mentor, seats from the Cessna U-17B, rudder and brake pedals from the Boeing-Stearman PT-13 and various instrument items from the Britten-Norman BN-2 Islander, T-34 Mentor, Sikorsky S-76 and SIAI-Marchetti SF.260.
 The Defiant was powered by a single Lycoming IO-540-K1B5 piston engine on loan from the PADC, the same engine that powers the BN-2 Islander.
 The prototype had the highest engine power rating of all the prototypes of local design flown so far.

 Noteworthy were several original features designed and fabricated by the engines with technical support from several persons and companies.
-The airframe was fabricated from palosapis wood and the skin from tanguile veneer plywood.
+The airframe was fabricated from wood and fiberglass with a Lycoming engine.
 The engine mount was fabricated from chrome molybdenum steel.
 Most significant of all was the fabrication and assembly of a one-piece plastic canopy.
 Fuel tanks were constructed with 5052-H34 aluminum alloys.
 Instrument panel, electrical, hydraulic and pitot-static systems were laid out with the help of reference books and articles.